 - Consideration received prior to 1.10.2020 will not be subjected to TCS under section 206C (1H) of the Act.
 However, since threshold of Rs 50 lakh is with respect to the previous year.
 So for calculation of threshold, consideration received prior to 1.10.2020 should be included.
 Hence TCS is applicable on Rs 20 lakh (70 Lakh- 50 lakh).

-Point of taxation & raising invoice –
+Point of international taxation & raising invoice –

 - Whether TCS is to be shown separately in invoice?
 What will be due date of TCS payment?